Debiasing Machine Learning Predictions for Causal Inference Without Additional Ground Truth Data: "One Map, Many Trials" in Satellite-Driven Poverty Analysis: Experiments with Simulated Data

 \section{Experiments with Simulated Data}

 \paragraph{Simulation Design.} Our simulation study benchmarks all debiasing methods and monitors the upstream and downstream analyses while maintaining the firewall between them.
 The simulation uses a canonical directed acyclic graph (DAG), shown in Figure \ref{fig:DAG}.
-It is \textit{canonical} in the sense that the EO-ML literature tends to assume this structure \citep{sakamoto2024scoping}.
-It illustrates the various research phases and their corresponding data availability.
+It is \textit{canonical} in the sense that the EO-ML literature tends to assume this structure \citep{sakamoto2024scoping}, while illustrating the various research phases and corresponding data needs.

 In phase 0, the data-generation process (approximating \textit{reality}) unfolds in the direction of the arrows.
 In the upstream phase, only the blue-nodes data are available, with finite samples of $Y_i$, to produce $\hat{Y_i}$ for the entire population $N$.
 In the downstream, only red nodes are available: $\hat{Y_i}$ is now available for $N$, jointly with $C_i$ and $A_{is}$.
 They enable inference on the estimand $\tau_s$.
 (We suppress the index $s$ henceforth.)
-Appendix IV delineates our simulation further.
+Appendix D delineates our simulation further.

-\paragraph{Simulation Results.} We focus on two key objectives: minimizing error in the upstream task and minimizing causal bias in the downstream task.
+\paragraph{Simulation Results.} We focus on two key objectives in the downstream task: minimizing error and minimizing causal bias.
 To assess error, we measure how closely the predicted values match the true values of $\tau$, using Mean Absolute Error (MAE).
-A lower MAE indicates a more accurate estimation of the outcomes, and thus, a more accurate downstream ATE estimate.
-To assess bias, we examine the extent to which the upstream outcome prediction errors vary systematically when changing the magnitude of $\tau$.
-This examination entails regressing the predicted $\hat{\tau}$ values on the true $\tau$ values and analyzing the calibration slope.
+A lower MAE indicates a more accurate recovery of the true treatment effects.
+To assess bias, we examine the calibration slope from regressing the predicted effects $\hat{\tau}$ on the true $\tau$ values and analyzing the calibration slope.
 If the estimates are unbiased, the slope should be close to one.
+Intuitively, a slope of one means predicted and true scales align (no global shrinkage) so downstream treatment effects are not attenuated purely by scaling.
 Deviations from one indicate systematic over-/underestimation across the range of $\tau$.

-We can formally test deviations from $1$ with an $F$-test: $F$-statistics from the above regression quantify the strength of the relationship between the predicted treatment effects and the true treatment effects.
-These $F$-statistic results (Table \ref{tab:SimPerformance}) indicate that Tweedie's correction is the only method that yields ATE estimates for which we cannot reject the null hypothesis that these estimates are unbiased.
+We report both the slope and its standard error, checking whether the 95\% confidence interval includes one.
 Figure \ref{fig:simulated_debiased_ate_estimates} visualizes these slope results.